saika-m/goload/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Tags

-golang

-load-testing

-performance-testing

-distributed-systems

-stress-testing

-benchmarking

-testing-tools
+golang, load-testing, performance-testing, distributed-systems, stress-testing, benchmarking, testing-tools